frenck/spook/documentation/template_functions/shuffle.md

 [2, 3, 1]
 ```

-Calling the function above multiple times, will always return the list in a different random order.
+Calling the function above multiple times will always return the list in a different random order.

 ### Using shuffle as a filter